EDUCATIONAL ADVENTURES

 Logbook Entry:

-• Scholars will enter out of town trip information in CYSP logbooks as “Out of town Trip”.
+Only advisors will enter in-town trip information in CYSP logbooks as “In-Town Trip”.

 Examples:

-• Visit a local college or university with your school trip.
+• Visit a local college or university on your school trip.

 • Visit a college or university with the CYSP group and advisor.